nikolatechie/Spellchecker/README.md

 # Spellchecker
- Spellchecker implemented using PHP with a 4.63 MB word list
+ Simple spellchecker implemented using PHP with a 4.63 MB word list; gives recommendations after clicking the button